christinedom/FoodBankConnect/Phase2-IDB.tr.md

    * One Python scraper per source (repo: `https://gitlab.com/dafrancc/fbc-scrapers`).
    * Scrapers convert raw HTML/JSON into a canonical JSON format and save locally.
+   * The primary scrapers used to populate our database make use of the API's of public internet sources such as ProPublica.

 2. **Storage layer (Database)**